VineetKurapati/HousePrice-Using-PySpark-and-MLLib/README.md

-Sure, here's a draft for a README file for your PySpark linear regression script:

----

 # PySpark Linear Regression for Housing Price Prediction

 This repository contains a PySpark script for performing linear regression on housing data to predict house prices.
 The script utilizes PySpark's MLlib library for machine learning tasks and follows best practices for data preprocessing, model training, and evaluation.